elixirschool/elixirschool/en/lessons/specifics/plug.md

 We automatically invoke `VerifyRequest.init(fields: ["content", "mimetype"],
 paths: ["/upload"])`.
 This in turn passes the given options to the `VerifyRequest.call(conn, opts)` function.

+Let's take a look at this plug in action!
+Go ahead and crash your local server (rember, that's done by pressing `ctrl + c` twice).
+Then restart the server (`mix run --no-halt`).
+Now go to `127.0.0.1:8080/upload` in your browser and you'll see that the page simply isn't working.
+We're not even getting our 'Oops!' message.
+Now let's add our required params by going to `127.0.0.1:8080/upload?content=thing1&mimetype=thing2`.
+Now we should see our 'Uploaded' message.
+It's not great that when we throw an error we don't get _any_ page, but we'll deal with how to handle errors with plugs later.

 ## Making The HTTP Port Configurable